nclarius/Plasma-window-decorations/README.md

 ## Configuration

 The theme will be installed to `~/.local/share/aurorae/themes`.
-You can edit the configuration file `ActiveAccentXYZrc` to change the width of borders and the style of the titlebar, the svg graphics `decoration.svg` to make modifications on the decoration such as colors as well as the appearance of buttons.
+You can edit the configuration file `ActiveAccentXYZrc` to change the width of borders and the style of the titlebar, and the svg files to make modifications on the decoration such as colors and the appearance of buttons.
+For more information, please refer to the [Aurorae docs](https://techbase.kde.org/User:Mgraesslin/Aurorae).